ibab/cpp-template/README.md

     $ cmake ..
     $ make

-Finally, to add additional source files to your project, modify the line
+You can add additional source files in `src/CMakeLists.txt` by modifying

     set(SRC ...)

-in `src/CMakeLists.txt`.